MacaPecha/devsite-docs/guides/plugins/prestashop/instalation.en.md

 ## Automatic Installation

-Install Mercado Pago for PrestaShop automatically by following these steps from the "Customize" section in your administrator:
+Install Mercado Libre for PrestaShop automatically by following these steps from the "Customize" section in your administrator:

-1. Go to the Modules Catalog and look for "Mercado Pago" among the modules offer.
+1. Go to the Modules Catalog and look for "Mercado Libre" among the modules offer.
 2. Click Install and then look for it in the "Module Manager" section.
 3. Activate it to start configuring the module in your store.